lindelaniM/Python-Week---2/README.md

 # This exception shows up when you try to apply a data whose type cannot be accepted in the current context.
 # Look at the example:

+short_list = [1]
+one_value = short_list[0.5]

+# AttributeError
+# This exception arrives – among other occasions –
+# when you try to activate a method which doesn't exist in an item you're dealing with.
+# For example:

+short_list = [1]
+short_list.append(2)
+short_list.depend(3)

+## SyntaxError

+# This exception is raised when the control reaches a line of code which violates Python's grammar.
+# It may sound strange, but some errors of this kind cannot be identified without first running the code.
+# This kind of behavior is typical of interpreted languages – the interpreter always works in a hurry and has no time to scan the whole source code.
+# It is content with checking the code which is currently being run.
+An example of such a category of issues will be presented very soon.

+# It's a bad idea to handle this exception in your programs.
+# You should produce code that is free of syntax errors, instead of masking the faults you’ve caused.